jbaron/qx-typed/README.md

 Donate
 ======

 Donations are very welcome.
-Please use the link below to make a donation:
+Using the link below, you can make a one-time or recurring donation:

 [Sponsor this project](https://github.com/sponsors/jbaron?o=sd&sc=t)